 MOW Scheduler Tutorials :: Volunteer Application FormThe Volunteer Application Form can be used help integrate your volunteer recruiting efforts with your MOW Scheduler system.
 Once the optional application form is enabled, you can link to it from your public website.
 The process then looks like this:

-- Applicant visits your site and follows the link the Application Form, reads your customized welcome message and instructions
+- Applicant visits your public website and follows the link the Application Form, reads your customized welcome message and instructions.

 - The system automatically creates a new Contact record with contact type "Volunteer Applicant", populated with the relevant info from the application form.
 The complete contents of the application form are attached to the Contact record for future reference.

-- The system sends an email notification to one or more people on your staff about the new application.
+- The system sends an email notification to one or more people on your staff about the new application, and sends a confirmation email to the applicant with a custom "thank you" message you can update as needed.

-- Volunteer Applicants can be found through the Contacts search, or if you know their names you can find them via the Quick Search box on any page.
+- Volunteer Applicants can be found through the Contacts menu, or if you know their names you can find them via the Quick Search box on any page.

 SetupThe Volunteer Application Form is not enabled by default, so you won't receive applications if you don't want them or already have a different process for volunteer recruiting.
-To enable the form, go to the System Admin menu in your MOW Scheduler and navigate to the Volunteer Application Form page.
+To enable the form, go to the System Admin menu in your MOW Scheduler and navigate to the Configuration and Setup > Volunteer Application Form page.
 Then

 - click the View Form link.
-The form will open in a new tab.
-Note that content in the box on the left side.
+The application form, as it will be seen by your volunteer applicants, will open in a new tab.
+Note the content in the gray box on the left side.
 You can customize that text, we'll show you how next.

-- Note the URL, you'll want to link to that from your website, or send it to potential applicants by email.
+- Note the application form URL, you'll want to link to that from your website, or send it to potential applicants by email.

 - (Optionally) enable reCaptcha on the form.
 This adds the familiar Google reCaptcha "I'm not a robot" checkbox to your form.
 Enable this for some extra spam resistance.
 The form is fairly spam-resistant even with the reCaptcha disabled, so you might want to start without it and turn it on only if you're receiving spammy volunteer applications.